 Self-commissioned – photographs intended for commercial, editorial, exhibition, and/or portfolio purposes.

 Pre-production – work that takes place before a shoot.
 This may include hair and make-up styling, costume design,

 Post-production – editing techniques and work done to an element and/or entry after photographic capture.
 All

-Third-party editing – post-production work carried out by someone other than the entrant.
+Third-party Editing – post-production work carried out by someone other than the entrant.

-Third-party elements – visual elements created by someone other than the entrant.
+Third-party Elements – visual elements created by someone other than the entrant.

-Third-party plugins – visual ‘look’ plugins created by someone other than the entrant.
+Third-party Plugins – visual ‘look’ plugins created by someone other than the entrant.

 Original files – RAW, DNG, or JPEG capture files with no editing or post-production techniques applied.

 Entry vetting – processes used to check entries prior to judging for compliance with entry conditions.
 Vetting is not an

-Non NZIPP Member (NZ Resident) – all professional photographers residing premanently in NZ who earn an income
+Non NIPP Member (NZ Resident) – all professional photographers residing premanently in NZ who earn an income

 NZIPP Affliliate Members – may only accrue a maximum of 5 points

 NZIPP Regional Members – cannot accrue merit points.

 Wishing all of you the best of luck with your entries.
-We really look forward to seeing what you create in 2021.
+We really look forward to seeing what you create in 2022.